MCC321-QC/eMixedNiteMC/README.md

 _eMixedNiteMC_ is a theme for [Playnite](https://playnite.link/) based on [eminaguil's](https://github.com/eminaguil) [eMixedNite](https://github.com/eminaguil/eMixedNite)
 # eMixedNiteMC [![Release](https://img.shields.io/github/v/release/MCC321-QC/eMixedNiteMC?display_name=release&include_prereleases&label=Release&sort=date&style=flat)](https://github.com/MCC321-QC/eMixedNiteMC/releases/tag/v3.61) [![Download](https://img.shields.io/github/downloads/MCC321-QC/eMixedNiteMC/total?label=Downloads&style=flat)](https://github.com/MCC321-QC/eMixedNiteMC/releases/download/v3.61/eMixedNiteMC_3_61.pthm) [![Crowdin](https://badges.crowdin.net/emixednitemc/localized.svg)](https://crowdin.com/project/emixednitemc)
 **_eMixedNiteMC_** features a lot of personalization possibilities, you can get a **simple clean interface** as well as an **advanced interface** that offers a lot of information about your games thanks to various extensions created by the Playnite community.
 This theme offers both Details View and Grid View almost the same way, has a lot of features like support for game video trailers in the background or cover banners (Included in this theme).
+Don't forget to check the [installation tutorial](#how-to-install) below and the [FAQ section](#known-bugs--faq) before creating a issue.
 <details>
   <summary>Table of Contents</summary>
   <ol>